caio-moliveira/Final-Exam-DEP/README.md

 #### Formulate the questions for EDA (Exploratory Data Analysis) and perform EDA based on the data provided and address the issues to understand the impact of rain, temperature, snow and other factors on the traffic volume.

 The traffic volume peaks twice a day, usually during the morning and evening rush hours.
 Around 7-8 AM is when the first peak happens, and around 4-5 PM is when the bigger second peak occurs.
-This pattern represents typical workday commutes, since many people leave for work in the morning and go home in the evening.
+This pattern represents typical workday commutes since many people leave for work in the morning and go home in the evening.

 Early in the morning is when traffic is at its lowest, and as the day goes on, it gradually increases.

 There is an evident shift in the traffic pattern.
 When it comes to traffic, the morning spike starts later and doesn't significantly vary in volume until lunchtime.

 Compared to weekdays, there is a less noticeable peak in the afternoon, suggesting a more evenly distributed distribution of travel throughout the day, perhaps as a result of different leisure and non-work-related activities.

 ![Rplot](https://github.com/caio-moliveira/Final-Exam-DEP/assets/150807759/ace017a1-afdb-4c89-adef-3d5cc6f0d84d)

 Certain weather conditions, such as "clouds" and "haze," show a close clustering of traffic volumes, suggesting that traffic behaviour is comparatively stable in these conditions.
 Rain and snow, on the other hand, exhibit more fluctuation, suggesting that travel volume is more inconsistent during these weather conditions as you can see below:

 ![Boxplot](https://github.com/caio-moliveira/Final-Exam-DEP/assets/150807759/93609cb7-4b42-40b7-9457-f4fb2056a363)